 If you’re looking for fresh, local produce, visit the Downtown Marquette Farmer’s Market Saturday mornings from 9am – 1pm, May 17 – October 25, and 10am – 1pm, November 1 – November 15 in Marquette Commons.
 Visitors can purchase fresh fruit and vegetables, honey, jam, baked goods, fresh ground/brewed coffee, textiles, eggs, and other crafts.

-Weather in the Great Lakes region can be chilly, especially in the spring.
-If you plan to hike or bike in Marquette, make sure you have a comfortable backpack to carry your water, snacks, and other gear.
+Weather along the shore of Lake Superior can be chilly, especially in the spring and early summer.
+If you plan to hike or bike in Marquette, make sure you have a comfortable backpack or waist pack to carry your water, snacks, and other gear.
 I recommend Osprey’s Talon 11 – I have worn this pack faithfully for 10 years and it has never let me down.
 I cannot say enough positive about the durability and fit of Osprey packs (I have four!)
 The Talon 11 has comfortable padded shoulder straps with safety whistle, curved back-panel to allow ventilation, continuous-wrap hip-belt, two water bottle compartments and plenty of storage space.
 Sized by gender from small to large/extended fit to fit your frame.
-Osprey Talon/Tempest Packs
+Osprey Talon/Tempest Packs.
+For a simple sling pack, consider the Daylite Sling.
+For a smaller waist pack option, consider the Transporter Waist Pack, which functions as a sling or a waist pack.

-If you’re looking for a great waterproof pack for rainy spring hikes, check out the Osprey Transporter Waterproof 25 with padded shoulder straps and adjustable hipbelt with safety whistle – a great addition to any pack!
+If you’re looking for a great waterproof pack for rainy spring hikes, check out the Osprey Transporter Waterproof 18 (also available in 25 liter or 30 liter sizes). #ospreypacks @ospreypacks

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small kickback at no additional cost to you.